DavidMcLaughlin208/dependency-detector/README.md

 - There will always be a package that has no dependencies; this is necessary to find a solution.
 (Throw an exception if there isn't one.)

 - Identify packages included in the input that have no dependencies.
-Also, identify packages that are dependencies but are not included as a key.

 - Loop through installed packages, finding not yet installed packages that depend on them, and add them to the list.
 This should continue until all packages are installed.